epoplavskis/pyit600/README.md

 * VS20WRF/VS20BRF
 * SQ610RF

-These sensors have been tested:
+These binary sensors have been tested:
 * SW600

-These sensors have not been tested, but may work:
+These binary sensors have not been tested, but may work:
 * WLS600
 * OS600
 * SD600

+These temperature sensors have been tested:
+* PS600

 These switch devices have been tested:
 * SPE600